bigchaindb/site/_src/_guides/tutorial-car-telemetry-app.md

 header: header-car.jpg
 learn: >
     - How BigchainDB can be used to build telemetry apps to track specific dynamic parameters of an asset

     - How assets can be used to represent real objects on BigchainDB

     - How to make a `CREATE` transaction to digitally register an object on BigchainDB

     - How asset metadata is updated by using `TRANSFER` transactions to change the state of an asset (the mileage of a car in our example)
 ---

 Hi there!
 Welcome to our first tutorial!
 For this tutorial, we assume that you are familiar with the BigchainDB primitives (assets, inputs, outputs, transactions etc.).
-If you are not, familiarize yourself here (insert link of key concepts).
+If you are not, familiarize yourself with [Key concepts of BigchainDB](../key-concepts-of-bigchaindb/).

 # About digital twins

 We are moving towards an era, where the internet of things is becoming real.
 Cars become more connected, devices equipped with sensors can communicate their data and objects become smarter and smarter.
 This triggers the need for a digital representation of these devices to store their data in a safe location and to have a complete audit trail of their activity.
 This is the core idea of the digital twin of an object.

 BigchainDB is an ideal solution to create digital twins of smart devices.
 In this tutorial, you will learn how to build a simple and basic version of a digital twin of your car, which allows its owner to store and update the mileage of the car.

 Let's get started!